meltano/handbook/src/_company/using-gitlab.md

 - `Configuration` for issues relating to configuration
 - `Plugin Management` for issues relating to plugin management

-New labels can be created as appropriate at the Group Level and should be documented them here.
+New labels can be created as appropriate at the Group Level and should be documented here.

 ## Milestones